Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Effective: Aug 1, 2015Civil liability: minimum $5,000, maximum $50,000 per violation, plus treble damages, disgorgement of profits from commercial use, and punitive damages as appropriate
+Effective: Aug 27, 2015Civil fine of $5,000 to $50,000 per violation, plus trebled damages, punitive damages, and disgorgement of any profits from commercial use

 View source